aleskandro/llm-d-lab/README.md

 ```

 `/overlays/` in this repo only contains examples at the time of writing.
-Some sensitive information might be added in `overlays/` in private forks to control several clusters with different configurations (cloud providers, hostnames, secrets, ...), in full compliance with the GitOps App of Apps pattern.
+Clusters-specific `overlays/` should not have secrets and might stay in private forks to control several clusters with different configurations (cloud providers, hostnames, secrets, ...), fully leveraging the GitOps App of Apps pattern.

+The examples inherently violate the pattern as they change the children applications with information about the managed cluster we prefer not to disclose publicly, e.g., the base domain of the managed clusters.
+This is today a practical compromise for experimentation purposes to avoid over-complicating secrets management and delivery.

 ## 🔧 Customizing the environments